 Take a close look at your route and expected daily schedule.
 Will you be passing through something resembling civilization multiple times each day?
 Once every day or two?
 Not at all?

-The size of the towns you resupply at will have a big impact on what you can buy there.
+The size of the town usually determines what you can buy there.
+Peruse Google Maps if needed, and be sure to check business hours.
 Most towns big enough to have a 24 hour gas station will also have a grocery store, fast food chains, and other restaurants to choose from.
 Knock yourself out!

 Small towns often have a single general store or convenience store, and maybe a restaurant that serves burgers and sandwiches.
-Their hours might be as limited as their selection, so make sure you arrive by 5pm and don’t expect them to be open before 10am unless you’ve checked first.
+Their hours might be as limited as their selection, so call ahead to check their hours before relying on them.

 Stove or no stove?